canmom/vector/VECTOR-ch8.md

 NEMATODE remains in her stance.
 She's fought VECTORs.
 It's not clear how the Director is taking control of her BLADEs, but she is surely not used to fighting.
 BLADEs are ephemeral.
 She can be cut apart, her reserves exhausted.

 "But we failed."
 The Director shakes her head ruefully, walking slowly towards NEMATODE.
 "It's hard to imagine a more catastrophic failure.
-Hubris, of course.
-But I disagree.
+Hubris, it's said.
+We weren't ready."

+She strikes her cane on the ground, eyes boring into NEMATODE.
+Continues her advance.
+"But I disagree.
 Your experiment... it had potential."

 "And I enter this... how?"
 NEMATODE steps back, matching the Director step for step, sword still ready.
 They circle each other.